thomluther/anker-solix-api/README.md

   - ANKERPASSWORD=<password>
   - ANKERCOUNTRY=<country_id>

+Optionally you can define those variables in an .env file, which is defining them at runtime, see [test_api.py](#test_apipy).

 #### Main usage options
 - `--live-cloud` / `--live`: Skip interactive mode, use live cloud data directly